-(e) Investments
+(d) Investments

-Our investments include various debt and asset backed securities which are reported at fair value on the Statements of Net Position, with changes in fair value recognized in investment income in the Statements of Revenues, Expenses, and Changes in Net Position.
-The fair value of the debt securities are derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.
-The fair value of assets backed securities which include agency-mortgage backed securities are also derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.
+Investments are reported at fair market value on the Statements of Net Position, with changes in fair market value recognized in investment income in the Statements of Revenues, Expenses, and Changes in Net Position.
+Fair market value, obtained from third party pricing services and reviewed by management, is based on quoted market prices when available or on adjusted value in relation to observable prices on similar investments.

-(f) Derivative Instruments
+(e) Derivative Instruments

 Forward sales securities commitments are utilized to hedge changes in fair value of mortgage loan inventory and commitments to originate mortgage loans.
-At June 30, 2016, the Authority had outstanding 33 forward sales transactions with a \$421.4 million notional amount with four counterparties with concentrations and ratings (Standard & Poor's, Moody's Investors Service) as shown in note 9.
-The forward sales contacts will settle by September 21, 2016.
-These contracts are treated as investment derivative instruments in accordance with Governmental Accounting Standards Board (GASB) Statement No. 53, Accounting and Financial Reporting for Derivative Instruments.
+At June 30, 2015, the Authority had outstanding 29 forward sales transactions with a \$239.1 million notional amount with four counterparties with concentrations and ratings (Standard & Poor's, Moody's Investors Service) as shown in note 9.
+The forward sales contacts will settle by September 21, 2015.
+These contracts are treated as investment derivative instruments in accordance with Governmental Accounting Standards Board (GASB) Statement No. 53.
+Accounting and Financial Reporting for Derivative Instruments.

-(g) Mortgage Loans Held for Sale
+(f) Mortgage Loans Held for Sale

-Mortgage loans originated or acquired with the intent to sell on the secondary market are carried at the lower of cost or fair value.
-The fair values of the loans are based on observable market prices for similar instruments traded on the secondary mortgage loan markets.
-The Authority's portfolio of mortgage loans held for sale is classified as Level 2 in the fair value hierarchy.
+Loans originated or acquired with the intent to sell on the secondary market are carried at the lower of cost or fair value.
 Any gains or losses on loan sales are reported on the Statements of Revenues, Expenses, and Changes in Net Position.